Category Archives: Church

 A New Vision for Kids Ministry

 What if we began to consider the 93% in our Kids Ministry strategy?
-Not neglecting the 7%, providing faith & fun on Sunday’s as we are, but also thinking of new ways to get God’s story into the lives of kids in our community.
+Not neglecting the 7%, providing faith and fun on Sunday’s as we are, but also thinking of new ways to get God’s story into the lives of kids in our community.
 When you think of it like this you’ll realize there are more opportunities then you might imagine.
 Here’s a few ideas:

-- Partner with local kids organizations that are serving children & asking (if not begging) for volunteers.
+- Partner with local kids organizations that are serving children and asking (if not begging) for volunteers.
 In my community, there’s the Boys & Girls Club, YMCA, local multi-housing complexes, private schools.
 And we’ve found many of them are open to you sharing THE story as part of your work.